 4. Customize your document management system.

 One of the best things about using Axero as your document management system is that it can be fully-customized.
-Unlike “one-size-fits-all” software, the look, feel, and functionality of Axero can be changed based on how you and your staff intend to use it.
-Once you take a moment to further the customization of your software, the true nature of Axero can be unlocked to best suit your organization’s needs.
+Unlike a “one-size-fits-all” software, the look, feel, and functionality of Axero can be changed based on how you and your staff intend to use it.
+Once you take the time to customizatize your software—even if it’s just adding company colors, logos, or a customizable intranet template—you strenghten the connection between staff and your culture.

 5. Take advantage of your vendor’s customer support.

 No matter how well-versed you and your employees may be with using document management software, it’s essential to rely on customer support when necessary.
-At Axero, we proudly offer high-quality support to each and every user that runs into issues.
-After all, there’s nothing wrong with asking for a little help once in a while, and your organization will only benefit from doing so.
+At Axero, we proudly offer high-quality client support to each and every user.
+There’s nothing wrong with asking for help, and your organization will also benefit from doing so.

 6. Check-in with your staff regularly.

 Many CEOs and managers mistakenly believe that just because their staff has taken well to the implementation process that future issues will not arise.
-It’s always a good idea to check-in with your employees after implementing your new document management system, as this will ensure that no one falls behind.
-The larger an organization, the more likely it is that some people might experience problems, hence making occasional check-ins all the more important.
+It’s always a good idea to check-in with your employees after implementing your new document management system—this will ensure that no one falls behind.
+The larger an organization, the more likely it is that some people might experience problems, which makes check-ins all the more important.

-The features and benefits that come along with implementing a well-designed document management system can impact every part of an organization, and ignoring them in today’s competitive business climate is nothing short of irresponsible.
+The features and benefits that come with implementing a well-designed document management system can impact every part of an organization.
+The last thing you want to do is ignoring this reality in today’s competitive business climate.
 Set the paper aside — it’s time to take things to the next level.